 As part of the Norwegian Environment Agency’s fox conservation program red foxes have been culled on Varanger Peninsula from 2005, and the effect has been assessed within “Fjellrev i Finnmark”.
 Benefitting from lower red fox abundance and the lemming peaks in 2007 and 2011, arctic foxes reproduced successfully, and the population started to increase.
 Since 2011, however, there has not been any lemming peaks and only one arctic fox litter has been recorded.
 We have concluded that the red fox culling at the level carried out in Varanger was not sufficient alone to facilitate an increase in the arctic fox population in Varanger.

 Den occupancy and the number of pups co-vary with the abundance of lemmings.
+The red line shows whven we started the red fox culling and the blue boxes shows the three yaers of breeded arctic fox releases in Varanger.

 Expected climate impact